The 12th Man poster

 The inciting incident occurs at 17 minutes when The mission is betrayed.
 Nazi forces ambush the resistance team, killing eleven of the twelve men.
 Only Jan Baalsrud escapes into the frozen wilderness, wounded and alone..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jan makes the active choice to commit fully to survival and escape, heading deeper into the mountains despite his deteriorating condition.
+This reveals the protagonist's commitment to Jan makes the active choice to commit fully to survival and escape, heading deeper into the mountains despite his deteriorating condition.
 He chooses the nearly impossible over certain death., moving from reaction to action.

 The Collapse moment at 102 minutes (75% through) represents the emotional nadir.
 Here, Jan's physical collapse: gangrene forces him to amputate his own toes.
 He lies dying in a snow cave, abandoned and alone, with no apparent hope of rescue.
 The literal "whiff of death" as he faces mortality., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.